schrotie/quary/demo/todo/README.md

 $(this, 'label').text(this.todo && this.todo.value)
 .toggleClass('done', this.todo && this.todo.done);
 ```
 When the element's `todo` property changes, the string of the label will be updated and the label's "done" class will be toggled depending on the TODO item's status.
-This uses chaining of calls, which is supported by all of ShadowQuery's methods - they return this, so that you can call several methods on one query.
+This uses chaining of calls, which is supported by all of Quary's methods - they return this, so that you can call several methods on one query.

 Last not least we cover the `<sq-todo-filter>` component.
 Again the code should at this point hold no surprises for you.
 Just one note: the first line of its "click" handler sets its "data-filter" attribute with
 ```js